Daij-Djan/DDUtils/README.md

 <li><b>SKPaymentQueue+TransactionForProduct [ios]</b> - Category to search in a PaymentQueue for (any / first successful[restored or not]) transaction for a given product identifier.

-<li><b>NSworkspace+runFileAtPath [osx]</b> - category that provides a method to run any file.
+<li><b>NSWorkspace+runFileAtPath [osx]</b> - category that provides a method to run any file.
 It can be an Applescript (NSApplescript is used), a shell script or exectuable (NSTask is used),  a file wrapper or app (NSWorkspace is used) or a directory (is opened with the finder).
 Specified arguments are passed to the Apple Scripts, Shell scripts, to apps and to unix executables.
 </ul>

 ui: